 While statins are frequently withheld from patients with chronic liver disease, available data fail to show an increased risk of adverse effects in patients with compensated chronic liver disease, suggesting that statin use is safe in patients with stable HCV infection [9,10].
 In addition, there are some data that suggest statin use is associated with lower fibrosis progression rate and decreased risk of progression to cirrhosis and hepatic decompensation [11-13].

 Vaccination — In addition to standard adult vaccinations, HCV-infected patients who are not immune to hepatitis A or B virus should be vaccinated against these viruses.
-HCV-infected patients with chronic liver disease should also receive the pneumococcal polysaccharide vaccine (PPSV23).
+HCV-infected patients with chronic liver disease should also receive pneumococcal vaccination.
 Details on these vaccinations are discussed elsewhere (figure 1).
 (See "Immunizations for patients with chronic liver disease".)

 Patients with advanced liver fibrosis or cirrhosis — HCV-infected patients who are found to have advanced fibrosis should be monitored for the development of complications.
 This includes evaluating for clinical signs of liver failure (including ascites, hepatic encephalopathy, or bleeding from gastroesophageal varices) as well as laboratory testing to identify hepatic dysfunction (hypoalbuminemia, hyperbilirubinemia, or hypoprothrombinemia).
 Additionally, patients with cirrhosis should be screened for the presence of gastroesophageal varices by upper endoscopy.
 Patients with advanced liver fibrosis or cirrhosis should undergo surveillance for hepatocellular carcinoma (HCC) because HCC occurs at a rate of 1 to 4 percent per year.
 Liver ultrasonography every six months is the recommended method for HCC surveillance.
 (See "Cirrhosis in adults: Overview of complications, general management, and prognosis", section on 'Preventing and identifying complications' and "Clinical features and diagnosis of primary hepatocellular carcinoma", section on 'Screening and surveillance'.)